TheAdamProject/UniversalNeuralCrackingMachines/README.md

 # Universal Neural-Cracking-Machines (UNCMs)
-Code and pre-trained models for the paper: *"Universal Neural-Cracking-Machines: Self-Configurable Password Models from Auxiliary Data"*
+Code and pre-trained models for the paper: *"Universal Neural-Cracking-Machines: Self-Configurable Password Models from Auxiliary Data"*  [🎉IEEE S&P'24🎉]  by [Dario Pasquini](https://pasquini-dario.github.io/me/), [Giuseppe Ateniese](https://ateniese.github.io), and [Carmela Troncoso](http://carmelatroncoso.com).

-🔥 **[Working in progress....]
-All functionalities will be available soon.** 🔥
+🔥 **80% of the basic functionalities is available.
+Work in progress...** 🔥

 ## Pre-trained models:
 Currently, we offer three models aimed at reproducing the results in the paper: